MadMaxChow/VLOOK/README-en.md

+Are you also tired of the monotonous layout and experience of Markdown documents?
+While maintaining the elegance of Markdown, VLOOK™ can also give a brand-new look to the documents you write.

+It provides a **consistent**, **concise**, and **user-friendly** experience in aspects such as **document layout**, **content marking**, **content navigation**, **presentation assistance**, and interactive experience.

+With just a few simple steps of installation and configuration, you can also have documents with cool themes, rich layouts, and a friendly interaction!

 > - It is also Typora - recognized and supported theme pack and enhanced plugin, for details: [Typora Support - Export](https://support.typora.io/Export/#example-export-using-vlook)
 > - [OSChina](https://www.oschina.net/p/vlook) recommended domestic open source products
 >